In the post-Covid-19 era of office culture, how does a business design a workplace model made for the long term?

 What do you think is the secret behind Academia’s success when it comes to hybrid work?

 Our success is the result of focusing on flexibility, autonomy, in-person collaboration and a sense of belonging.
-Employees appreciate the flexibility and autonomy of working from home three days a week and as they see fit within the core working hours of 10 a.m. to 4 p.m.
+Employees appreciate the flexibility and autonomy of working from home two days a week and as they see fit within the core working hours of 10 a.m. to 4 p.m.
 PST.
 Despite the benefits of remote work, employees value the opportunity to collaborate face-to-face.
 Being able to connect with coworkers in person fosters better communication, strengthens relationships, and enhances teamwork.
 We regularly host in-office events, team happy hours and catered lunch on Tuesdays and Thursdays.

 The hybrid model supports team building and a sense of community by providing regular opportunities for employees to come together.
 This strengthens their connection to their teams and the company, reinforcing a positive and inclusive work culture.
 We continue to bring all of our teammates together regularly, so regardless of where someone lives, they have frequent access to their colleagues.
 In the past year, we have hosted an LLM hackathon in Austin, Texas, a five-year planning session in the office and various global gatherings by team, department and initiative.